How to switch off a screen laptop under Linux

 Domain-Driven Design, the quest for software perfection

 I have been reading Domain-Driven Design by Eric Evans since last August.
-Although the book is interesting, it has been difficult to read—at least for me.
+Although the topic is interesting, it has been difficult to read the book—at least for me.

-The author explains the concepts of domain models in great detail but provides few practical examples.
-As a developer primarily interested in implementation, I am forced to pause frequently in order to think how to write code based on his ideas.
-Coming to terms with the fact that DDD provides guidance only for modelling and not for implementation finally made the book more enjoyable.
+Eric explains domain models in great detail but provides few practical examples.
+As a developer, I am primarily interested in implementation.
+So, I have to pause frequently in order to translate his ideas into code.
+Eventually I had to accept the fact that DDD is only guidance for modelling and that implementation decisions are left to the programmer.
+This realisation made the book more enjoyable.

-Considering software development as an engineering discipline, we tend to be inflexible when we build applications; we think that our technical problems can be solved by science and maths alone.
-Writing software is, however, also creative.
-And like with art, abstract ideas – such as DDD – are sometimes all we need for inspiration.
+Considering software development as an engineering discipline, we tend to be rigid in how we write programs.
+We think that technical problems can be solved by science and maths alone.
+But coding is also a creative activity.
+And we can say that in this art, DDD is both style and inspiration.

 Copy/paste command-line utilities